princeton-vl/DROID-SLAM/README.md

 ### Installing

-Requires CUDA.
+Requires CUDA to be installed on your machine.
 If you run into issues, make sure the PyTorch and CUDA major versions match with the following check (minor version mismatch should be fine).

 ```Bash
 nvidia-smi